takashiraki/myenv/README.md

 5. Generate environment configuration files
 6. Build and start the containers with proxy network
 7. Create a new project
-8. Optionally open the project in VS Code
+8. Optionally open the project in your preferred editor (VS Code, Cursor, or devcontainer CLI)

 ### Add Modules to Existing Projects